 Onlookers were expecting to see a classic Saturday morning barney when city worker Simon McLaren suggested to the father of a seven-year-old that his son performing a variety of strangling techniques on a three-year-old might not be on.
 But instead of reacting in a confrontational manner, the dad simply apologised, took his boy out of the area and gave him a stern talking to.

 “It was shocking,” said eyewitness Martina Stanton.
 “The guy nodded, said ‘Sorry’ and then disciplined his child sensibly and efficiently.
-I’ve got four kids and, in all my years of going to soft play, I’ve never seen anything like it.
+I’ve got four kids and, in all my years of going to soft play, I’ve never seen anything like it at a soft play.
 He was wearing clean socks and everything.”

 “It was a very abnormal reaction,” confirmed facility manager Marjorie Jenkins.
 “Passions always run high in the padded areas, and when someone calls out a child for being a little shit it usually descends into an unseemly melee.
 So to see a guy just admit his kids errors and walk away has really shaken my employees up.”